cheesekaramirez/cheesekaramirez/README.md

-## Heyo!!!
+# A  lil bit about myself...

-My name is Franchesca E. Ramirez and I'm currently taking Computer Science at New Era University.
+My name is Franchesca E. Ramirez and I'm currently an undergraduate studying Computer Science at New Era University.

 ## Education